alinnman/kasiski/README.md

     kasiski.ini = Configuration file with language specific parameters.

     kasiski.py = A python program.

+    test_kasiski.py = Test code (uses pytest)

 ### Building and dependencies

     It is plain Python code, and runs under v 3.10.
 Only built-in modules used.
+    The test is based on pytest (which has to be installed using "pip")

 ### To use the python program: